qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   * Soft light: Very similar to overlay, but instead of using multiply/screen it uses color burn/dodge.
 This one is supposed to emulate shining a soft light onto an image.
   * Hard light: Hard light is very similar to the overlay mode.
 It's supposed to emulate projecting a very intense light onto an image.
   * Difference: Difference subtracts the top pixel from the bottom pixel or the other way round, to always get a positive value.
 Blending with black produces no change, as values for all colors are 0.
-  * Subtract: This blend mode simply subtracts pixel values of one layer with tshe other.
+  * Subtract: This blend mode simply subtracts pixel values of one layer with the other.
 In case of negative values, black is displayed.

 .. index:: Symbology

-Since |qg| 2.0 the old symbology is no longer available.
-In this version the new symbology has been redesigned and revised.

 Renderers